History of the All-Ireland Senior Hurling Championship: 1989–1993

 Tipperary bounced back in 1991 and defeated Cork in a thrilling Munster final replay.
 The subsequent All-Ireland final saw Tipperary take on Kilkenny for the first time in exactly twenty years.
 A freak goal by Michael Cleary in the first-half gave Tipp a lead which they never surrendered.
 A 1–16 to 0–15 victory allowed Tipperary to claim a second All-Ireland title in three years.

 In 1992 Kilkenny bounced back from the All-Ireland defeat.
 That year's championship decider saw ‘the Cats’ take on Cork for the first time in nearly a decade.
 The game was well balanced for the first-half; however, new sensation D.J.
 Carey scored a goal four minutes before the break.
 This seemed to give Kilkenny the impetus to go on and win the game.
 Two more goals by John Power and Michael Phelan in the second-half secured a win for Kilkenny and a first All-Ireland title since 1983.

 In 1993 Kilkenny were still on top of the hurling world as the team lined out in a third successive All-Ireland final.
 That year "the Cats" faced Galway for the first time since 1987.
 Galway won on that occasion; however, in 1993 they were lagging behind Kilkenny for much of the game.
 They went a point ahead coming into the last quarter; however, Kilkenny won the match by five points.

-1994 to 1998 – The underdogs topple the top dogs
+1994–1998

 For five years in the middle of the nineties the so-called ‘weaker counties’ emerged and made hay while the traditional powers found it difficult to retain their status.
 The Liam MacCarthy Cup traveled to six different counties throughout the nineties, more counties than any other previous decade.
 Cork, Kilkenny and Tipperary took a back seat as Offaly, Clare, Limerick and Wexford all made their mark.